Textured vegetable protein

-Textured or texturized vegetable protein (TVP), also known as textured soy protein (TSP), soy meat, or soya chunks, is a defatted soy flour product, a by-product of extracting soybean oil.
-It is often used as a meat analogue or meat extender.
-It is quick to cook, with a protein content comparable to some animal-derived meats.
+Textured or texturized vegetable protein (TVP), also known as textured soy protein, soy meat, or soya chunks, is a defatted soy flour product, a by-product of extracting soybean oil.
+It is often used as a meat analogue or meat extender having a protein content greater than animal-derived meats.

 TVP may be produced from any protein-rich seed meal left over from vegetable oil production.
 Specifically, a wide range of pulse seeds besides soybean, including lentils, peas, and faba beans, may be used for TVP production.
-Peanut-based TVP is produced in China where peanut oil is a popular cooking oil.

 History

-Textured vegetable protein was invented by the agricultural commodities and food processing company Archer Daniels Midland in the 1960s; the company owns the name "textured vegetable protein" and the acronym TVP as registered trademarks.
+Textured vegetable protein was invented by the agricultural commodities and food processing company Archer Daniels Midland in the 1960s, in Chicago, Illinois, the U.S.; the company owns the name "textured vegetable protein" and the acronym TVP as registered trademarks.
 Archer Daniels Midland had developed a textured soy protein isolate made with an extruder in the shape of rods or tubes.
-The soy protein isolate was produced in a small pilot plant and sold for use in chili, but the product was not commercially successful.
+The soy protein isolate was produced in a small pilot plant and sold for use in Chili con carne, but the product was not commercially successful.
 By 1968, TVP was widely used in a variety of food products, and consumption skyrocketed after 1971, when TVP was approved for use in school lunch programs.
 By 1980, similar products were being produced by rival companies, but Archer Daniels Midland remained the leader in TVP production.

 Manufacturing process

 TVP is usually made from high protein soy flour (approx. 50% soy protein) or concentrate (approx. 70% protein), but can also be made from cottonseed, wheat, and oats.
-It is extruded into various shapes (chunks, flakes, nuggets, grains, and strips) and sizes, exiting the nozzle while still hot and expanding as it does so.
+It is extruded into various shapes (chunks, flakes, nuggets, grains, and strips) and sizes, exiting the nozzle while still hot and expanding.
 The defatted thermoplastic proteins are heated to 150-200 C, which denatures them into a fibrous, insoluble, porous network that can soak up as much as three times its weight in liquids.
 As the pressurized molten protein mixture exits the extruder, the sudden drop in pressure causes rapid expansion into a puffy solid that is then dried.

 Many TVP producers use hexane to separate soy fat from soy protein, and trace amounts of the solvent are left after manufacturing.
 But the rodent studies that have been done suggest it would be almost impossible to get enough hexane from TVP to cause harm.
 Measured levels of residual hexane in TVP are around 20 parts per million; and studies in rodents suggest that 5 g/kg is the minimum dose at which undesirable effects may be observed.